dimitri-nicolo/calico/master/getting-started/kubernetes/index.md

 ### Overview

-This quickstart gets you a single-host Kubernetes cluster with {{site.prodname}}
-in approximately 30 minutes.
+This quickstart gets you a single-host Kubernetes cluster with {{site.prodname}} (with Calico in etcd mode) in approximately 30 minutes.
 You must run the cluster on a linux system with a web browser (possibly a VM).
 You can use this cluster for testing and development.